-From dense forests to beautiful tea plantations, rich culture to amazing food – Kerala has something for every type of traveller.
-An ideal place for luxury travel and a habitat for backpackers, Kerala – thanks to its natural aesthetic bounty – has established itself as India’s top travelled places.
-But other than its natural beauty what makes it more tourist friendly is its people, who are welcoming, inquisitive and much hospitable.
-The culture around the state is unique, has been carefully preserved for centuries, and is absolutely different than the Indian culture in other parts of the country.
-Come here to have a relaxed and a laid back experience.
-Not to forget, this is where you will find some of the most peaceful, clean and plastic-free beaches in the entire country.
+From dense forests to beautiful tea plantations, rich culture to amazing food – Kerala has something for every traveller.
+An ideal place for luxury travel and a habitat for backpackers, Kerala, thanks to its natural aesthetic bounty, has established itself as India’s top travelled destination.
+But other than its natural beauty what makes it more tourist-friendly is its people, who are welcoming, inquisitive and hospitable.
+The culture around the state is unique and has been carefully preserved for centuries.

 In many ways, Kerala does not appear to be very Indian.
-Here things are quite organised, tuk-tuk drivers do not push you for a ride, buses run on schedule, and getting ripped-off by street vendors is less likely.
-Thanks to its unusual vibe – Kerala is definitely a no miss for those coming to the southern part of the country.
+Here things are quite organised, tuk-tuk drivers do not push you for a ride, buses run on schedule, and getting ripped-off by street vendors is a rairty.
+Thanks to an unusual vibe – Kerala is definitely a no miss for those visiting the southern part of India.

-Walking the streets of Fort Kochi: Fort Kochi is the harbour area in the town of Ernakulam.
-Some of the defining attractions include Chinese fishing nets, The Jew Town and a 15th century synagogue.
-Walk around its streets to go back in history, and experience the colonial powers who ruled here, through its distinct and colorful architecture.
+A walking tour in Fort Kochi: Fort Kochi is the harbour area in the town of Ernakulam.
+Some of the defining attractions are Chinese fishing nets, The Jew Town and a 15th-century synagogue.
+Walk around its streets to go back in history, and experience the colonial powers who ruled here, through its distinct and colourful architecture.

-The backwaters: One of the best experiences in Kerala lie in its backwaters, where you can rent a houseboat and sail through a maze of interconnected lagoons, canals and lakes, for days.
-Where renting a houseboat costs about 5,000 Rupees per day, a cheaper deal to experience the backwaters is the passenger ferry which takes you places for a price as low as 7 Rupees.
-A comparatively better option is the Tourist Ferry which takes 40 Rupees for a 45 minute ride.
-Though the most popular backwaters location is Alleppey, you can also get a similar experience in Kollam, Kottayam Alumkadavu and Kumbalangi – but the backwaters of Alleppey are comparatively bigger and better.
+The backwaters In Alleppey: One of the best experiences in Kerala is sailing through the backwaters, where you can rent a houseboat and explore a maze of interconnected lagoons, canals and lakes, for days.
+Though you can find backpackers in a few places in Kerala, including the town of Kollam, Kottayam Alumkadavu, Kumbalangi, and Alleppey.
+But the backwaters of Alleppey is bigger, better and preferred.
+Renting a houseboat in Alleppey costs over 6,000 Rupees per day.
+A cheaper deal to experience the backwaters, however, is the passenger ferry which takes you places for a price as low as 7 Rupees.
+A comparatively better option is the Tourist Ferry which takes 50 Rupees for a 45-minute ride.

 Beaches of Varkala: Varkala is by far my favourite beach city in India.
-Divided into three parts – North Cliff, South Cliff and the Papnasham beach, most of the backpackers activity can be seen near the North Cliff beach, where accommodation is cheap, the local market is more vibrant and food is better.
+Divided into three parts – North Cliff, South Cliff and the Papnasham beach, most of the backpacker activity happens near the North Cliff beach, where accommodation is cheap, the local markets are more vibrant.

-Eating on banana leaf: Though you can experience it in the neighbouring states of Tamil Nadu and Karnataka as well, what makes it different here is that you get a minimum of 24 vegetarian dishes to eat, which looks sumptuous and is totally grub.
+Eating on a banana leaf: Though you can experience eating on a banana leaf in the neighbouring states of Tamil Nadu and Karnataka as well, what makes it different in Kerala is that you get a minimum of 12 vegetarian dishes to eat, which looks sumptuous and is totally grub.
 Such an experience is far better and unparalleled in Kerala than in anywhere else in the world.

-Tasting the local coconut beer: Widely known as ‘Toddy’ this is by far one of the best local beverages I’ve had in India.
+Tasting the local coconut beer: Widely known as ‘Toddy’ the coconut beer is by far one of the best local beverages I’ve had in India.
 You can get it fairly easily across Kerala, and it costs about 120 Rupees for half a litre.

-Given the tropic and hot weather of Kerala, the ideal time to travel is only between October and March, when the climate is pleasant and temperatures remain in its minimum.
-The monsoon season between June and August is also usually favoured by many who love to hang out in rain.
+Given the tropic and hot weather, the ideal time to travel in Kerala is only between October and March, when the climate is pleasant and temperature remain at its minimum.
+The monsoon season between July and August is also usually favoured by many who love to hang out in rain.

-Food: Except for a few popular tourist destinations, which particularly includes the town of Varkala, food in Kerala is cheap.
-You can get a plain small size dosa with chatni at a roadside stall for as low as 5 Rupees, though you might need to eat about 6-8 of those to fill your stomach.
+Food: Except for a few popular tourist destinations, which particularly includes the town of Varkala and Alleppey, food in Kerala is cheap.
+You can get a plain small size dosa with chatni at a roadside stall for as low as 10 Rupees, though you might need to eat about 6-8 of those to fill your stomach.
 Rice is commonly available.
-A simple fish and rice meal in most places cost about 50 Rupees.
+A simple fish and rice meal in most places cost about 60 Rupees.
 Try to dine at the local south Indian restaurants rather than those offering north Indian cuisine to save some cash.
-You can also look for ‘Indian Coffee House’, a chain of government owned restaurants, which have reasonable prices for a good quality, hygienic food.
+You can also look for ‘Indian Coffee House’, a chain of government-owned restaurants that have reasonable prices for a good quality, hygienic food.
 I often relied on Indian Coffee House during my time in Kerala for the breakfast Bread Omelettes.

-Accommodation: Accomodation in Kerala, in most of the places is moderately expensive, if compared to rest of India.
-From Kochi to Varkala to Alleppey to Munnar – expect a private room in no less than 400 Rupees per day, and this is an off season rate.
+Accommodation: Accommodation in Kerala, in most of the places, is moderately expensive if compared to rest of India.
+From Kochi to Varkala to Alleppey to Munnar – expect a private room for no less than 500 Rupees per day, and this is an off-season rate.
 These prices can soar to a whopping 1000 Rupees per day during peak season time.
 For a cheaper deal, you are required to stay outside of the main tourist town, if there’s an option.
-For example you can stay in Ernakulam, which is about 9 kms away from Fort Kochi for a cheaper deal of Rs 300 per day.
-Try similar tricks to save some cash in your stay.
-A houseboat experience, in the backwaters, comes in no less than 5 Thousand Rupees for 24 hours.
+For example, you can stay in Ernakulam, which is about 9 km away from Fort Kochi for a cheaper deal of Rs 300 per day.
+Try similar tricks to save some cash on your stay during your time in Kerala.

 FEW OTHER TIPS

 - Train journeys in Kerala, as you zip through its many countryside locations, are simply mesmerizing.
-Chose them over the boring bus journeys wherever possible.
+Choose them over the boring bus journeys wherever possible.